Mikaela Dombkins

-Mikaela Dombkins (born 1 August 1986) is an Australian professional basketball player and coach.
+Mikaela Jayne Dombkins (born 1 August 1986) is an Australian professional basketball player and coach.
 She played 11 seasons in the Women's National Basketball League (WNBL) between 2003 and 2016.
 She currently serves as an assistant coach with the Bendigo Spirit of the WNBL.

 Early life

 Dombkins was born in Newcastle, New South Wales.
 She played her junior basketball for the Maitland Mustangs.

 Professional career

 Australian Institute of Sport (2003–2006)

 Dombkins came to the Australian Institute of Sport (AIS) on a scholarship when she was 16.
 She played for the AIS WNBL team in the WNBL between 2003 and 2006.
 She endured knee and foot injuries during her time at the AIS.
 In October 2005, she scored 24 points against the Perth Lynx.

 Sydney Uni Flames (2006–2008)

 For the 2006–07 WNBL season, Dombkins joined the Sydney Uni Flames.
 She played two positions for the team, guard and forward.
 She left the Flames after the 2007–08 season.